|

 It is important to get this location right as it will effect your alignment with the forward fuse later.

+CONSTRUCTION TIP!
 This is another assembly that is made easier by applying double back tape to hold parts in position while you clamp

 and drill them.